-Equivalents for the generic terms for users of lowlevel SLX are given in Table 2.
+Equivalents for the generic terms for users of low-level SLX are given in Table 2.
 For example, SLX uses Control Variables to act as Control Elements.
-The "control" modifier can be attached to a global or local Variable of any data type (integer, real, string, etc.).
-(A local Variable is analogous to an attribute in other tools.)
+The "control" modifier can be attached to a Variable of any data type (integer, real, string, etc.).
+A Control Variable can be global, or it can be a local Variable declared in an Object's

+Class definition.
+(A Class-declared Variable is analogous to an attribute in other tools.)